graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

 These will be described in the appropriate sections of this document.

+.. note:: Many of the sections are shared with the TensorFlow 1 version of this
+          document.
+The function `ipu_compiler.compile()` is used within an IPU device scope when using `tf.compat.v1.Session`.
+It is not required when using the `IPUStrategy`.

 Document overview
 ~~~~~~~~~~~~~~~~~

-* This document starts with :any:`a tutorial overview <Tutorial>` of TensorFlow
-  for the IPU.
-This describes how to execute a graph on an IPU, how to select
-  the IPU hardware to run on, and a simple approach to using multiple IPUs.
-* The next section provides information about :any:`selecting specific IPU
+* The first section provides information about :any:`selecting specific IPU
   <device_selection>` hardware and configuring the code to run on it.
+* The next section describes executable caches and pre-compilation of
+  executables.
+* The `IPUStrategy` and IPU-specific versions of the Keras Model and Sequential
+  classes are described in the section on :any:`support for TensorFlow 2
+  <targetting_tf2>` with examples in the subsequent section.
 * The following sections provide information on various methods related to
   training a model on the IPU.
 * The next few sections provide information on IPU-specific features.